iTwin/itwinjs-core/docs/changehistory/Roadmap.md

 ## Roadmap

-A checked box denotes a complated feature.
+A checked box denotes a completed feature.
 An unchecked box indicates work upon the feature is either in progress or tenatively planned.

 Contributions and suggestions are welcome.
 Feel free to [discuss](https://github.com/iTwin/itwinjs-core/discussions) or submit a PR.